cristi-maldonado/cristi-maldonado.github.io/_posts/2023-01-06-few-shot-learning.md

 ### Few Shot Data Sets

-Now let's talk about the data you will be using for your few-shot learning.
-The support set, training set, and query are essential components in few-shot learning.
+Now let's talk about the data you will be using for your Few-shot learning.
+The support set, training set, and query are essential components in Few-shot learning.
 The training set is the primary dataset used to train the base model.
 In the example below I'm training with three classes.
 Normally this will be a very large training data set with many many classes and many examples of those classes.
 The training set helps the model learn the underlying patterns and features of the task.

 ![training set]({{ '/assets/img/training_set_few_shot.PNG' | relative_url }})